Kuree/hgdb/docs/debugger.md

 ![SVG of hgdb-console](https://rawcdn.githack.com/Kuree/files/29a6a3c427b46755be29cb513388112490c89ba5/images/hgdb-console.svg)

+If the symbol table is compiled on a different machine where the simulator runs, but the source code is local, you need to specify the file  mapping using `--map`.
+An example would be `--map /remote/dir:/local/dir`, where the first dir is remote src and the second is the local src.

 Notice that for Chisel users, you need to specify a working directly so that the debugger can locate the source files.
 This is because Chisel only encodes the basename of a file, which makes it impossible to resolve without a working directory as a reference.
 You can use `--dir [folder]` to specify it.
+You can also use `--map` to remap the filename, e.g. `--map :/absolute/dir` by providing an empty remote dir.